ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 Nachet interactive is building toward enhancing users effectiveness and experience detecting regulated seeds.
 In order to reach these goals, Nachet interactive is implementing different AI models to achieve specific tasks.
-Models can work together to improve result's accuracy.
+Models can work together to improve result’s accuracy where output of one is used as input for the next one.
 This document purpose is to provide design of the technical implementation of a multi-model functionality.

 ## Glossary